Morena Herrera: Biography

 Since the ban on abortion in El Salvador was passed in 1998, over 600 women accused of having an abortion have been sent to jail for up to forty years.
 The worst part of this unfortunate circumstance is that in most of these cases, the women had a miscarriage.
-Now they must deal with the sorrow of losing their child while being jailed for a 'crime' they did not commit.
-"Las 17" is a group of jailed women whose freedom Herrera and her colleagues have fought for.
+Now they must deal with the sorrow of losing their child while being jailed for a "crime" they did not commit.
+Las 17 is a group of jailed women whose freedom Herrera and her colleagues have fought for.
 Although a few these women have been freed, despite all the efforts by Herrera and her colleagues, many more women have been convicted and sent to jail for the same crime.
 Herrera says that the government does not recognize women's reproductive rights, despite the risks a pregnancy places on the mother.
-Currently, a third of pregnancies in El Salvador come from teenage mothers, this could be partly due to young women being raped by the horrendous gangs that are prominent near San Salvador, the nation's capital.
-Therefore, these young women are more subject to having pregnancy complications since they are still growing and maturing themselves.
-Political figures don't want to discard the ban on abortion because they fear the church and certain organizations such as the "Yes to Life Foundation", will not elect them back to office.
-The idea of 'a woman's sole purpose is to be a mother and take care of the house' is a main one for the church and society of El Salvador, leading to the lack of support for a woman to be in control of her body.
-To make matters worse, contraception is very hard to obtain for most women and if they do obtain some, it usually does not work properly.
+Currently, a third of pregnancies in El Salvador come from teenage mothers, which could be partly due to young women being raped by the gangs that are prominent near San Salvador, the nation's capital.
+These young women are more subject to having pregnancy complications since they are still growing and maturing themselves.
+Political figures do not want to discard the ban on abortion because they fear the church and certain organizations such as the Yes to Life Foundation will not reelect them to office.
+The idea of "a woman's sole purpose is to be a mother and take care of the house" is a main one for the church and society of El Salvador, leading to the lack of support for a woman to be in control of her body.
+To make matters worse, contraception is very hard to obtain for most women and if they do obtain it, it usually does not work properly.
 Herrera hopes to have make change in the legal rights for women while Salvador Sanchez Céren is still president (until 2019), but while his job and life are on the line facing the gangs and society, the changes towards women's rights has been an incredibly slow process.
-Despite the plethora of obstacles Herrera still has to overcome and the frequent threats on her life and the life of her family members, she continues to work tediously each day towards a better, consented life for all women in El Salvador.
+Despite the plethora of obstacles Herrera still has to overcome and the frequent threats on her life and the life of her family members, she continues to work towards a better, consented life for all women in El Salvador.